aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLSX via C++ or Online App" h2="PPSX  to XLSX File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSX to XLSX?</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format and is used to store slideshows.
+The Extensible Markup Language (XLSX) is a file format used to store spreadsheets created with Microsoft Excel.
+It is a compressed version of the Excel Workbook (XLS) file format and is used to store data in tabular form.
+Converting PPSX to XLSX can be beneficial when you need to store data in a spreadsheet format or when you need to use the data in a spreadsheet application.

+<h2>How Aspose.Total Helps for PPSX to XLSX Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSX file to XLSX within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSX.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within their C++ applications.
+It includes APIs for manipulating documents, spreadsheets, slides, and images.
+With Aspose.Total for C++, you can easily convert PPSX to XLSX in two simple steps.
+Firstly, you can use Aspose.Slides for C++ to export PPSX to HTML.
+After that, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert HTML to XLSX.
+This makes it easy to convert PPSX to XLSX within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}